Janick Gers

-Janick Robert Gers (/ˈjænɪk ˈɡɜːrz/; born 27 January 1957) is an English musician who is best known as one of the three guitarists in heavy metal band Iron Maiden.
-He initially joined to replace Adrian Smith, but remained in the band after Smith rejoined.
+Janick Robert Gers (/ˈjænɪk ˈɡɜːrz/; born 27 January 1957) is an English musician who is best known as one of the three guitarists in heavy metal band Iron Maiden since 1990.
+He initially joined to replace Adrian Smith, but remained in the band after Smith rejoined in 1999.
 Gers was previously a member of Gillan and co-founder of the band White Spirit in 1975.

 Career

-Gers began his career as the lead guitarist of the New Wave of British Heavy Metal band White Spirit -- appearing on their debut self-titled album in 1980 -- before leaving in 1981 to join Gillan, a group formed by then-former Deep Purple vocalist Ian Gillan.
+Gers began his career as the lead guitarist of the new wave of British heavy metal band White Spirit, appearing on their debut self-titled album in 1980, before leaving in 1981 to join Gillan, replacing Bernie Torme in the group formed by then-former Deep Purple vocalist Ian Gillan.
+Gers' first performance with Gillan was on Top of the Pops, and he would go on to record two albums with the band before Gillan disbanded the group at the end of 1982.

-After Gillan disbanded, Gers undertook a Humanities degree before joining Gogmagog, which included former Iron Maiden vocalist Paul Di'Anno and drummer Clive Burr.
+After Gillan disbanded, and before joining Gogmagog Gers undertook a Humanities degree so he could become a Teacher.
+However, Gers joined Gogmagog which included former Iron Maiden vocalist Paul Di'Anno and drummer Clive Burr.
 The project would ultimately come to nothing.
-Gers would later contribute, and perform on, the track "View from the Hill" on former Marillion vocalist Fish's first solo album, Vigil in a Wilderness of Mirrors, released in 1990.
-In 1989 Gers was asked to record the song "Bring Your Daughter... to the Slaughter" with Iron Maiden vocalist Bruce Dickinson for the soundtrack to A Nightmare on Elm Street 5: The Dream Child -- this project then expanded into Dickinson's first solo album, Tattooed Millionaire.
+Gers would later co-write and perform on the track "View from the Hill" on former Marillion vocalist Fish's first solo album, Vigil in a Wilderness of Mirrors (1990).
+Gers was asked to record the song "Bring Your Daughter... to the Slaughter" with Iron Maiden vocalist Bruce Dickinson for the soundtrack to A Nightmare on Elm Street 5: The Dream Child (1989); this project then expanded into Dickinson's first solo album, Tattooed Millionaire (1990).

-During the recording of Tattooed Millionare, Gers was asked to join Iron Maiden in place of Adrian Smith.
+During the recording of Tattooed Millionaire, Gers was asked to join Iron Maiden in place of Adrian Smith.
 He has remained with the band ever since, even after Smith rejoined the band in 1999, contributing to a total of ten studio albums.

-Influences, musical style, and performance style
+Influences, musical style and performance style

 Gers' playing style uses heavy distortion and is noted for having a very raw tone.
 He prefers alternate picking instead of playing legato using hammers and pull-offs.
 Gers' main influences are Ritchie Blackmore, Jeff Beck and Rory Gallagher.

 He is noted for his energetic stage presence, which often involves dancing, prancing, and performing tricks with his guitar, such as throwing it into the air and catching it.

-However, his on-stage performance has drawn criticism from some.
+Gers is known for his dynamic on-stage performances, which have occasionally led to mishaps.
+In one instance, his guitar was catapulted off-stage during one of his antics after losing control of its neck.
+On another occasion, he risked serious injury by losing his footing while strutting on stage, falling violently to the ground, which caused apparent concern from bandmate Adrian Smith.

 He is also left-handed although he plays guitar right-handed; he can be seen signing autographs with his left hand in the Rock in Rio DVD.

+Along with Dave Murray and Adrian Smith (also Iron Maiden guitarists), he shares fourth place on Metal Hammers list of the greatest metal guitarists of all time.